A global Torelli theorem for singular symplectic varieties: Deformations

 \begin{remark} Rational connectedness of $F$ would follow from \cite[Theorem 9.1]{CMSB} the proof of which however seems to be incomplete.
 Instead, it might also be possible to use \cite[Theorem 2.8 (2)]{CMSB} and the well-known fact that a variety is rationally connected if and only if it contains a very free rational curve, see e.g. \cite[Ch IV, 3.7 Theorem]{Ko}. \end{remark}

-\begin{remark} Rational chain connectedness follows from the much stronger result \cite[Corollary 1.5]{HM}.
+\begin{remark} As mentioned in the proof of Proposition \ref{proposition cmsb}, rational chain connectedness follows from the much stronger result \cite[Corollary 1.5]{HM07}.
 This notion coincides for smooth varieties with rational connectedness, however, this is not the case for singular varieties.
 The cone over an elliptic curve is the easiest example of a variety which is rationally chain connected but not rationally connected. \end{remark}

-Recall from \cite[Theorem 1.1]{LP2} that given an algebraically coisotropic subvariety with almost holomorphic coisotropic fibration $\phi$ whose generic fiber $F$ is smooth, then $F$ deforms all over its Hodge locus $\Hdg_F \subset \Def(Y)$.
+Recall from \cite[Theorem 1.1]{LP2} that given an algebraically coisotropic subvariety $P$ with almost holomorphic coisotropic fibration $\phi:P \ratl B$ whose generic fiber $F$ is smooth, the subvariety $F$ deforms all over its Hodge locus $\Hdg_F \subset \Def(Y)$.
 Moreover, if for $t \in \Hdg_F$ we denote by $Y_t$ the corresponding deformation of $Y$, then the deformations of $F$ inside $Y_t$ cover an algebraically coisotropic subvariety $P_t \subset Y_t$ with $F_t$ as a generic fiber of the coisotropic fibration.
 It seems, however, unclear how to relate the cycle class of $P_t$ with that of $P$ let alone to show that $P_t$ is a flat deformation.

 In the context of birational contractions of symplectic varieties (in dimension $\geq 4$ at least) it is rather common that the generic fiber of the exceptional locus over its image is smooth.
 Thus, it is worthwhile to mention that the main result of \cite{LP2} can be strengthened in this special situation.
 But first we need some notation.